elunna/hackem/hackem_changelog.md

 - (N) ha-naga
 - (O) ogre mage
 - (O) shadow ogre
-    - Gave a frequency of 2; let them appear in the main dungeon
+    - Gave a frequency of 2; can now appear in the main dungeon
     - Made poison, drain & death resistant and vulnerable to fire.
     - darkens lit areas as they move.
 - (P) moldy pudding
     - added vulnerability to fire
 - (P) shoggoth
-    - Limited to one corrosion attack.
+    - Limited to one corrosion attack
 - (P) giant shoggoth
-    - Limited to one corrosion attack.
+    - Limited to one corrosion attack
 - (P) blood pudding
     - specified not vegetarian
 - (P) gel